mariamkhalifa/Khalifa_M_Bissel_L_FIP/README.md

 The site consists of a Home, Gallery, About and Contact page.
 There is a contact form and a map in the contact page.
 We designed and coded only 3 pages: Home, Gallery and Contact.
+All the photos of teh mugs were taken by us.
+The logo was desigend by us.
+The promo image in the home page was downloaded from pexel.com